multi-os-engine/art/tools/ahat/README.txt

    - Recommend how to start looking at a heap dump.
    - Say how to enable allocation sites.
    - Where to submit feedback, questions, and bug reports.
+   - Note that long summary strings end in ... and have no end quote.
  * Submit perflib fix for getting stack traces, then uncomment that code in AhatSnapshot to use that.
  * Dim 'image' and 'zygote' heap sizes slightly?
 Why do we even show these?